 Barclays Remortgage Process

 Depending on what you are trying to achieve, a remortgage with Barclays bank can vary in the amount of time it takes to process.
-A straightforward mortgage with additional borrowing or a change to a mortgage can be quite quick.
+A straightforward mortgage with no additional borrowing or a change to a mortgage can be quite quick.

 When is the earliest I can start my Barclays remortgage?